LA Zine Fest is a project of Fulcrum Arts’ Emerge fiscal sponsorship program.

 She uses her zines as a way to reach out to communities who have been shunned and stigmatized by the cis-het, white-favoring mainstream.

 Her journey into art-making came about when she realized at a young age that she rarely or seldom saw characters who looked like her.
 As she got older, her love of drawing became her career path, and discovered the power of zines through volunteering at the first LAZF.
-Roxy went on to make the official art for L.A.
-Zine Fest 2015.
-This is her first year as an organizer.
+Roxy made the official art for L.A.
+Zine Fest 2015!

 Kenzo is a multi-disciplined, Los Angeles based artist and community organizer, active in various underground art circles.
 He first became aware of zines through a graffiti zine from Hawaii and was attracted to the idea of communities of artists from around the world trading and sharing life experiences, ideas and perspectives.